hemanta212/nepal-election-api/README.md

 ```
 go run .
 ```
-- For building an executable use,
+- For building an executable, use;
 ```
 go build .
 ./nepal-election-api